 Bitcoin Unlimited already has a BIP that arguably follows BitcoinABC’s approach, but, in any event, as BU node runners can accept larger blocks, they would probably be in consensus with BitcoinABC.
 That means Bitcoin Unlimited would probably follow BitcoinABC’s chain.

-And a Bitcoin Unlimited coin (BTU) that has a vision of keeping on-chain capacity above demand with the network aiming to keep blocks less than full, so providing room for more on-chain transactions, while also probably incorporating second layers like the Lightning Network as optional protocols for users or businesses.
+And a Bitcoin Cash coin (BCC) that has a vision of keeping on-chain capacity above demand with the network aiming to keep blocks less than full, so providing room for more on-chain transactions, while also probably incorporating second layers like the Lightning Network as optional protocols for users or businesses.

 The two communities have already largely split, with their own public forums and their own very different, incompatible, visions.
 Which may mean August 1st would mainly formalize what has already largely happened.